 1. Use Expert Crane Operators

 The operation of a crane is complex and potentially dangerous, and workers must have the necessary skills and capabilities.
-In Australia, crane operators must undergo specialist training, and receive a statement of attainment and a High Risk License issued by the relevant State authority.
-They must not only know the equipment inside out, but they also need to be well versed in crane safety procedures.
+In Australia, crane operators must undergo specialist training, and receive a statement of attainment and a High Risk Licence issued by the relevant State authority.
+They must know the equipment inside out, and they also need to be well-versed in crane safety procedures.

 2. Inspect Equipment and Load Before Operation

 Operators must conduct a full inspection of equipment before commencing lifting.
 This includes mechanical, electrical, structural and hydraulic issues.
-If equipment appears to be damaged or worn, it must be taken out of service and repaired.
+If equipment appears to be damaged or worn, it must be taken out of service and repaired or replaced.

 The crane load should also be inspected to guarantee it is properly secured.
 Confirming that the load does not exceed the limits of the equipment is also crucial for crane operation safety.